 With a PhD in financial economics, Sean Hundtofte is here to help you understand how macro and micro economic forces affect homeownership — from homebuying to real estate to refinancing and beyond.
 A former research economist for the Federal Reserve Bank of New York, Sean’s goal is to help you make more informed decisions about homeownership.

-While the holiday season is the most festive time of the year, it also tends to be the most expensive for people.
+While the holiday season is the most festive time of the year, it also tends to be the most expensive.
 If you’re wondering, “How do I lower my debt costs after the holidays?” you’re not alone.

 A cash-out refi could be a smart and cost-effective way to consolidate past expenses, like holiday spending, while simultaneously improving your financial situation.
 Here’s everything you need to know.